CoronaTeamMOD/CoronaInvestigation/server/src/ScriptRunner/readme.md

 # 🏃💨 SCRIPT RUNNER 🏃💨
 ## What is it?
-Script runner's job is to run all of the scripts for the upcoming version once the server runs
+Script runner's job is to run all of the scripts for the upcoming version when the server starts.

 ## How To Use It
 Write a script using the [Guidelines](). <sup>WIP</sup>